International Teaching Partners

 In order to establish and maintain a relationship with ICEA the ITP must meet the following criteria:

-- The ITP does not provide certification in the programs that ICEA offers.
+- Not provide certification in the programs that ICEA offers

 - Accepts responsibility for the direction, control, or planning of an activity